Monday, February 20, 2012

 THE U.S. NATIONAL DEBT: HOW BAD IS THE PROBLEM?

-One of the most widely discussed and often misunderstood areas of the U.S. economy is the current amount of the United States’ national debt, which currently totals $15.2T.
-Yes, currently the U.S. Government owes a collective $15.2T to both American & foreign households & institutions.
-This borrowing was necessary since the U.S. government has spent in excess of its tax revenue over the years, which, in economic speak, is called “deficit spending”.
+One of the most widely discussed and often misunderstood areas of the U.S. economy is the current amount of the United States’ national debt, which currently totals $18.8T.
+Yes, currently the U.S. Government owes a collective $18.8T to both American households and institutions ($12.6T or 67%) and to foregin households and institutions ($6.2T or 33%).
+This borrowing occurred because the U.S. government has spent in excess of its tax revenue over the years, which, in economic speak, is called “deficit spending”.
 In short, the U.S. government must borrow when its spending exceeds its tax revenue.
-Over the past 10 years especially, government spending has well exceeded tax revenue almost tripling during that period.
-A combination of two wars, two recessions, and two political parties that have not yet made deficit fighting an urgent priority accounts for this surge in debt over the past 10 years.
+Over the past 15 years especially, government spending has well exceeded tax revenue almost tripling the national debt during that period.
+A combination of two wars, two recessions, and two political parties that have not yet made deficit fighting an urgent priority accounts for this surge in debt over the past 1 5years.

-The shear magnitude of the U.S. national debt ($15.2T), coupled with alarmist comments by the U.S. Congress and the American press lead most Americans to conclude that our country is in a very precarious position and is perhaps on the verge of bankruptcy.
-Moreover, many Americans are aware that future Federal payouts for social security and Medicare alone, assuming no benefit changes, will rise at a much faster rate than the current tax revenues for those same social programs further increasing the national debt.
+The shear magnitude of the U.S. national debt ($18.8T), coupled with alarmist comments by the U.S. Congress and the American press lead most Americans to conclude that our country is perhaps on the verge of bankruptcy due to debt levels that will be impossible to pay back.
+Moreover, many Americans are aware that future Federal payouts for Social Security and Medicare alone will rise at a much faster rate than the current tax revenues for those same social programs further increasing the national debt.

 THE IMPORTANCE OF DEBT TO A COUNTRY

-Contrary to what many Americans believe to be conventional wisdom, debt is actually a beneficial and recommended pursuit, if used correctly, since it enables a nation or an individual to equalize income and expenditures over time, and improve standards of living earlier than what would otherwise be attainable.
-It is easier to accept this premise on the personal front as millions of Americans have been able to improve their standard of living currently by pulling their future incomes forward via borrowing to purchase homes, cars, and education.
+Contrary to what many Americans believe to be conventional wisdom, debt can actually be a very beneficial and recommended pursuit, if used correctly, since it enables a nation or an individual to equalize income and expenditures over time, and improve standards of living earlier than what would otherwise be attainable without borrowing.
+It is easier to accept this premise on the personal or household front as millions of Americans have been able to improve their standard of living currently by pulling their future incomes forward via borrowing to purchase homes, cars, and education.
 Of course, we all know that debt, like a car, can cause damage if it is not used and managed wisely, and that is where many alarmists focus and even some go so far as saying that all debt is bad and should be avoided.
-Many nations, with Russia being a prime example, have been criticized by economists for not utilizing enough national debt to improve their economy and their citizens' standards of living.
-Thus, hopefully, with a conclusion that debt is actually a "good thing", if used for productive purposes, one can then proceed to the next section as to what are acceptable levels of national debt.
+Many nations, with Russia being a prime example, have been criticized by economists for not borrowing more (ie, increasing national debt) to improve their national infrastructure, education, and employment with the end goal of increasing their citizens' standards of living.
+Thus, hopefully, with a conclusion that debt can actually be a "good thing", if used for productive purposes and managed wisely, one can then proceed to the next section as to exactly what are acceptable levels of national debt for a country.

-The United States' current level of national debt, has grown, according to most economists, too rapidly over the last decade and has developed into what many economists believe to be the top fiscal problem in the United States.
-The problem is that with the continued rate of growth in the debt experienced over the last 10 years a "debt crisis' could develop meaning that lenders to the U.S. Government will become leary of lending because of the fear of not getting their loan money paid back.
-In addition, a greater loss of confidence in the U.S.'s ability to pay back their loans will cause the Government to have to raise interest rates to entice new lenders to take a chance and lend their money to the Government.
-This raising of interest rates will permeate through the economy and increase the cost to U.S. households and firms to borrow and purchase homes, and capital.
+The United States' current level of national debt, has grown, according to most economists, too rapidly over the last decade and has developed into what many economists believe to be a major fiscal problem in the United States.
+The problem is that with the continued rate of growth in the debt, especially as has occurred over the last 15 years, a "debt crisis' could develop meaning that lenders to the U.S. Government could become leery of lending additional money because of the fear of not getting their loan paid back.
+In addition, a greater loss of confidence by the public in the U.S.'s ability to pay back their loans will cause the Government to have to raise interest rates on any new debt to entice new lenders to take a chance and lend their money to the Government.
+This raising of interest rates by the Government to obtain new lending will permeate through the economy as private businesses will also need to raise their interest rates to compete with the government in order to obtain loanable funds for their own businesses.
+These higher interest rates will "crowd out" private business investment (Ig) and reduce economic growth.

-National accounting statistics show clearly that the U.S.'s 104% national debt/GDP percentage is, in fact, well above average compared with most other modern economies, but it is certainly not the highest as economies like Japan and Italy currently have debt/GDP levels at 204% and 130%, respectively.
-Moreover, the level of U.S. national debt as a percentage of GDP (104%) is relatively close to where it was back in 1950 after having financed World War II.
-Our nation’s highest level of debt relative to GDP was 121% back in 1945.
-The key point is that debt must be benchmarked to our nation’s income which is GDP.
+The United States debt-to-GDP ratio is currently at 102% ($18.8T in debt / $18.4T in GDP).
+When comparing the U.S. to other nation's, economists have concluded that the U.S.'s 102% national debt/GDP percentage is, in fact, well above average compared with most modern economies, but it is certainly not the highest as economies like Japan, Italy, and Greece currently have debt/GDP levels at 230%, 132%, and 177%, respectively.
+Moreover, the level of U.S. national debt today at a percentage of GDP of 102% is still below where it was back in 1945, where it reached 121% after having financed World War II.

 WHO IS THE NATIONAL DEBT OWED TO?

-Much has also been made of the fact that $4.6T of the U.S. national debt, or 30%, is owed to foreigners.
+Much has also been made of the fact that $6.2T of the U.S. national debt, or 33%, is owed to foreigners.
 The fact that a good chunk of the debt is owed to foreigners is not nearly as much of a concern as the growth of the national debt in general.
-Foreign debt is nothing more than foreigners temporarily saving their U.S. dollars, the same dollars sent to them for their products imported into our country.
-Some foreigners elect to temporarily save these dollars and earn interest by lending them back to the U.S. Government by purchasing bonds.
-I don’t consider the fact that debt is “foreign” to be a problem, as these dollars will eventually be paid back to the foreigners with interest and these same dollars will, in turn, be spent back into our U.S. economy.
-Debt held by foreigners is “dollar savings” just like debt held by American citizens is “dollar savings”, so, in other words, it is really not that important whether the debt is held by foreigners or US citizens since eventually those dollars will be spent back into the U.S. economy since they can’t be spent in another economy!
+Foreign debt is nothing more than foreigners temporarily saving/loaning their U.S. dollars, the same dollars sent to them for their products imported into our country.
+Some foreigners elect to temporarily save these dollars and earn interest by lending the U.S. dollars back to the U.S. Government by purchasing bonds.
+Most economists don’t consider the fact that debt is “foreign owned” to be a significant problem, as these dollars will eventually be paid back to the foreigners with interest by the U.S. Government and these same dollars will, in turn, be spent back into our U.S. economy.
+Debt held by foreigners is “dollar savings” by the foreign public just like debt held by American citizens is “dollar savings”, so, in other words, it is really not that important whether the debt is held by foreigners or US citizens since eventually those dollars will be spent back into the U.S. economy since they can’t be spent in another economy!
+Most Americans incorrectly believe, due to the American press and our politicians running for office, that most of the debt is owed to China.
+This is not true as China holds only 6% of the total debt ($1.2T) and China's share has been constant of late.
+We actually owe the same amount of debt to Japan, also at $1.2T.

 WHAT ABOUT THE FUTURE?

-Many have argued that the U.S. aging population (the "baby boomers") moving into their retirement years will cause social security and Medicare alone to "shoot through the roof" and cause the U.S. national debt to reach unacceptable and unmanageable levels, potentially, some say, even bankrupting the U.S. Government.
-Many use extrapolations of future social security and Medicare payments out into varying distant futures based on the number of retiring baby boomers and increasing life spans concluding that there are trillions of unfunded government obligations ($51T is one recent estimate) which are insurmountable.
-The problem with most all of these analyses is that they fail to address how simple and relatively small adjustments make these problems disappear.
+Many have argued that the U.S. aging population (the "baby boomers") moving into their retirement years will cause social security and Medicare alone to "shoot through the roof" and cause the U.S. national debt to reach disastrous levels, potentially even bankrupting the U.S. Government.
+Many use extrapolations of future social security and Medicare payments out into varying distant futures based on the number of retiring baby boomers and increasing life spans concluding that there are trillions of unfunded (promised) government obligations (over $50T is one recent estimate) which are insurmountable.
+The problem with most all of these analyses is that they fail to address how simple and relatively small adjustments to the current law make these problems disappear.
 For example, on social security, an increase in the social security tax rate from its current rate of 12.4% (6.2% for employees matched by employer) to 15.9% is deemed by one source to fully fund social security at today's benefit structure out into perpetuity (i.e., forever).
 Similar analyses are out there for other actions such as updating social security retirement ages to be more consistent with longer life spans.
-What will likely happen, once Congress actually addresses the fiscal imbalance, will be a combination of different types of changes including reduced benefits, higher taxes, later retirement ages, and reallocations of the overall federal budget.
+What will likely happen, once Congress actually addresses the fiscal imbalance, will be a combination of different types of changes including reduced benefits, higher taxes, later retirement ages, and perhaps re-allocations of the overall federal budget.

 CONCLUSION

 The U.S. economy has some sizable challenges ahead in terms of keeping our increasing national debt in line with increases in our economic growth (GDP).
-Most notably, our demographic trends of fewer births and increased retirees with longer life spans will put additional strains on our country's debt/income relationship.
+Most notably, our demographic trends of fewer births and increased retirees with longer life spans will put additional strains on our country's debt/income relationship as Medicare and Social Security will continue to skyrocket unless changes are made.
+Medicare and Social Security alone are over 40% of all Government spending so those are the budget areas we need to target.
+We also will likely need to increase taxes somewhat to help cure the high deficits.

 Should we be optimistic?
 Our Government has shown before that we can pare our debt down.
 Our nation restored fiscal soundness after World War II when national debt reached an all time high of 121% of GDP and again in the 1990’s as our Government made significant changes in government spending and taxation policies to curb our debt from 67% of GDP to 58% of GDP.

-The next 5 years will be very important years in our country to establish the fiscal discipline to restore our debt to very manageable levels.
+The next 5 years will be very important years in our country to establish the fiscal discipline to ensure that our debt to GDP levels remain at current levels.
 If not…well….move over Greece, here we come!

 Questions: